 This is the question you should be worried about.
 If you do not have a clue about the Greek language and you ask from a local to teach you something in Greek, you'd better be really cautious.
 There is a chance that your friend will grab the opportunity to mess with you a bit and teach you something that you should never say to another person!
-Of course, he will assure you that he is teaching you a typical Greek expression but most probably you will start insulting people in the most imaginative way.
-Things could get even worse if you ask them to teach you something in ancient Greek.
-Then, they will get really creative and by the time you will try to test it, you will quickly realize that something is really off by the looks you will receive.
+Of course, he will assure you that he is teaching you a typical Greek expression, but most probably, you will start insulting people in the most imaginative ways.
+Things could get even worse if you ask them to teach you something in ancient Greek; that's when Greeks like to go all out in creativity, something you will soon realize by the looks you will receive.

-"Moutza" is a typical Greek gesture that if you do not know about it, it will definitely put you in a rough spot.
-The way to do the moutza is by extending your fingers of one or both your palms towards a person.
-Moutza is a really offensive gesture equal to giving the finger to someone.
+Moutza is a typical offensive Greek gesture that if you don't know about, it will definitely put you in a rough spot.
+The way to do the moutza is by extending your fingers of one or both your palms towards a person, it's much like showing the number five, but with the palm of your hand facing the person across from you.
+Moutza is almost equal to giving the finger to someone.
 The origins of this gesture could be traced back to antiquity and it is a habit deeply inscribed on Greek mentality.
-Usually, this gesture is accompanied by the expression parta! (meaning: Take that!) and if you are feeling really passionate you can always use both your hands, something called double or royal (!) moutza.
+Usually, this gesture is accompanied by the expression 'parta!' (meaning: 'take that!') and if you are feeling really passionate, you can always use both your hands on top of each other -as seen in the picture above-, which is called a double or royal (!) moutza.

 Dolphins in the Aegean Sea - credits: GEORGE RIGOUTSOS/Shutterstock.com